rob-blackbourn/blog/source/_posts/2020-07-01-wasi-marshalling.md

 errors through the `perror` function which returns and error and reports the cause to stderr.

 There are a small bunch of functions we need to support here.
-The final outcode is the following set of imports to the WebAssembly.
+The final outcome is the following set of imports to the WebAssembly.

 ```javascript